 In connection with each of the consummation of the Transaction on October 31, 2012, and the consummation of the Athene Private Placement on April 4, 2014, the Services Agreement was amended.
 Prior to the consummation of the Athene Private Placement, as described below, management fees were paid pursuant to the Services Derivative.
 In connection with the Athene Private Placement, as described below, the Services Derivative was settled on April 29, 2014 by delivery to Apollo of common shares of Athene Holding, and as a result, such derivative was terminated.
-Following settlement of the Services Derivative, future management fees paid to Apollo pursuant to the Services Agreement, as amended, will be paid on a quarterly basis in arrears by delivery to Apollo of common shares of Athene Holding (unless such payment in shares would violate Section 16(b) of the U.S. Securities Exchange Act of 1934, as amended).
-Under the original services agreement, AAA, the Investment Partnership and the other service recipients jointly and severally agreed to pay Apollo Alternative Assets a quarterly management fee, payable in arrears, in an aggregate amount equal to one-fourth of (i) all Adjusted Assets (as defined in the service agreement) up to and including \$3.0 billion multiplied by

-1.25% plus (ii) all Adjusted Assets in excess of \$3.0 billion multiplied by 1.0%.
-Pursuant to the amendments there will be no management fees payable by the Investment Partnership with respect the Excluded Athene Shares.
+Following settlement of the Services Derivative, management fees payable to Apollo pursuant to the Services Agreement, as amended, were paid on a quarterly basis in arrears by delivery to Apollo of common shares of Athene Holding (unless such payment in shares would violate Section 16(b) of the U.S. Securities Exchange Act of 1934, as amended).
+Under the original services agreement, AAA, the Investment Partnership and the other service recipients jointly and severally agreed to pay Apollo Alternative Assets a quarterly management fee, payable in arrears, in an aggregate amount equal to one-fourth of (i) all Adjusted Assets (as defined in the service agreement) up to and including \$3.0 billion multiplied by 1.25% plus (ii) all Adjusted Assets in excess of \$3.0 billion multiplied by 1.0%.
+Pursuant to the amendments there were no management fees paid by the Investment Partnership with respect the Excluded Athene Shares.
 The Investment Partnership agreed to continue to pay Apollo Alternative Assets the same management fee on the Investment Partnership's investment in Athene (other than with respect to the Excluded Athene Shares), except that Apollo Alternative Assets agreed that the Investment Partnership's obligation to pay the existing management fee terminated on December 31, 2014 (although services will continue through December 31, 2020).

 In addition, the Investment Partnership's General Partner, is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs) on the investments of AAA Investments.
 The Investment Partnership's General Partner will not be entitled to receive any carried interest with respect to the Excluded Athene Shares.
+Subsequent to the Transaction, 38,960,573 of the Investment Partnership's Athene shares are subject to carried interest allocation to its General Partner.
 In addition, carried interest payable to the Investment Partnership's General Partner will be paid in common shares of Athene Holding (valued at the then fair market value) if there is a distribution in kind of shares of Athene Holding (unless such payment in shares would violate Section 16(b) of the U.S. Securities Exchange Act of 1934, as amended), or paid in cash if AAA sells the shares of Athene Holding.